 “Embroidery like this takes a lot of time and patience.
-Making the work was a real struggle, but it was also exciting and gave me lots of ideas.”
+Making the work is a real struggle, but also exciting.”

 Chinese embroidery was refined over the centuries to an exquisite art—one that Gao Rong grew up with.
-“My mother and grandmother both make beautiful embroidery,” she has said.
-“They do it as a hobby.
+“My mother and grandmother made beautiful embroidery,” she says.
+“It was their hobby.
 Unfortunately this skill is no longer valued, so it is being lost.”
-Traditional embroidery artists “painted” pictures of birds, animals, flowers and other designs with fine thread.
-Gao Rong adds contemporary twists—and fresh dimensions.
-Her works are embroidery as sculpture, every detail stitched on fabric wrapped around sponge stiffened by steel frames and wire.
-Instead of plum blossoms and phoenixes, she sews perfect replicas of peeling paint, rusty pipes, old framed photos, transport schedules.
-Level 1/2, Unit 8, Building 5, Hua Jiadi, North Village (2010) recreates the entrance of the cheap basement flat that as a student Gao Rong used to rent in Beijing.
-Station (2011) replicates with meticulous exactness the sign at a Beijing bus stop, complete with daily timetables and phone numbers scrawled by hopeful merchants.
-And the artist’s masterpiece, The Static Eternity (2012), reproduces the tiny home of her late grandmother, who taught her to sew.
-Each piece takes months of work and countless thousands of stitches.
-For Gao Rong they are labours of love—quiet tributes to family, home, and the simple joys of everyday life.
+Traditional embroiderers used needle and fine thread to “paint” pictures of gods, animals, birds and flowers.
+Gao Rong preserves their skills while taking them into new dimensions.
+Her works convert embroidery into sculpture, with every detail stitched on fabric wrapped around sponge that is stiffened by steel frames and wire.
+Instead of plum blossoms and phoenixes, she sews perfect replicas of things we see every day but seldom notice: peeling paint, rusty pipes, old appliances, cheap furniture, street signs.
+Level 1/2, Unit 8, Building 5, Hua Jiadi, North Village (2010) recreates the entrance of the cheap basement flat Gao Rong rented as a student in Beijing.
+Station (2011) replicates the sign at a Beijing bus stop, complete with daily timetables and phone numbers scrawled by people with things to sell.
+And The Static Eternity (2012) summons up the interior of the tiny rural home where the artist’s grandparents lived for over 50 years and raised seven children.
+The house was levelled years ago, but she used belongings recovered from relatives, and her own memories, to recreate every fixture, from washing machine to chairs, door knobs and tea cups.
+The piece took months of toil and countless thousands of stitches.
+Like all her artworks, it is a labour of love—a quiet tribute to family, home, and the beauties in ordinary, even ugly things.